-The early years classes at Uphill are often the biggest and, up to now, children in Baby, Middle and Top class have been crammed into their small wooden classrooms like smiley tinned sardines.
+The early years classes at Uphill are often the biggest and, up to now, children in the Baby, Middle and Top kindergarten classes have been crammed into their small wooden classrooms like smiley tinned sardines.
 We decided to take action…

 We have been fundraising for the last 2 years to build a permanent Kindergarten separate from the Primary School, as required by the Uganda education authorities.
 We have the land, but it will be a few years before we have enough money to build the three large classrooms plus small staff room and store room that will be needed.
 Then we had a brainwave…time to repurpose the wooden classrooms, again!

 Visual history of the wooden school building 2013-2018

 The first step was to fence in the area of land that we had designated for Kindergarten during our visit to Uphill at the start of the year.
 We had hoped that this work would begin in the Easter school holidays, but the COVID19 pandemic put paid to that.
 However, by June the trade stores were opening again and the schools were still closed, so it was an ideal time to crack on.

 With the fencing complete, the next step was to dismantle the wooden classrooms that housed the early years classes.
 The ground that has been freed up will now form a much-needed play space for the lower primary children.

 A new wooden framework was constructed on a levelled area of land – termites had damaged the old timbers – leaving space for the permanent buildings at the top of the site.
 The new wooden classrooms are larger than before which will make life easier for the teachers and children.

 Wooden planks from the old Kindergarten classes were supplemented with material from the vacant P1-4 wooden block and the roofing material was also reused, where possible.
 Nothing is wasted in Uganda!